 Easy | 10 km | 2 – 3 hours return

-Actually, this hike doesn’t really belong here, as it is based in Mount Robson national park instead of Jasper National Park.
-It is a back and forth trail, that you can also access by bike, when you are done with all the hiking.
+This hike doesn’t belong here, as it is based in Mount Robson national park instead of Jasper National Park.
+It is a back-and-forth trail, that you can also access by bike when you are done with all the hiking.